manoharan-lab/holopy/docs/source/dev_guide.rst

 has its own set of coordinates unrelated to its neighbours.
 This type of one-dimensional organization is sometimes used for 2D images as well.
-Inference and fitting methods typically use only a subset of points in an image (see :ref:`random_subset`), and so it makes sense for them to keep track of lists of location coordinates instead of a grid.
+Inference and fitting methods typically use only a subset of points in an image (see [Dimiduk2014]_), and so it makes sense for them to keep track of lists of location coordinates instead of a grid.
 Furthermore, HoloPy's scattering functions accept coordinates in the form of a 3xN array of coordinates.
 In both of these cases, the 2D image is flattened into a 1D DataArray like that created